Frequently Asked Questions (FAQs)

 How do I plan a flow cytometry experiment?

-In addition to the introductory information presented in the above question, spectral viewers and panel design tools are available on line.
+In addition to the introductory information presented in the above question, there are many tools available online to help plan a flow cytometry experiment, including spectral viewers and panel design tools.
 While the Flow Cytometry Core Facility does not endorse any specific vendors as a reagent supplier or educational resource, a few useful websites are listed here to help get you started.

 Spectral viewers are particularly useful tools for panel design, in which you may view the excitation and emission of potential fluorochromes in the context of the specific laser lines and detector filter sets of the instrument you will use.
 Some common spectral viewers are available at the following vendors’ websites: